-Peabody LAUNCHPad helps students prepare grant proposals and develop project ideas.
-Contact us to make an appointment well in advance of any deadline (we are unlikely to be able to accommodate last-minute requests for proposal review).
+Peabody LAUNCHPad helps students develop project ideas and prepare grant proposals.
+You can view a Sample Career Development Grant proposal (JHED ID required), and contact us to make an appointment well in advance of any deadline.
+We are unlikely to be able to accommodate last-minute requests for proposal review.

 Established in 2015 with funding from generous donors, the Dean’s Incentive Grants provide grant funding to seed faculty- and student-led projects that focus on innovation, interdisciplinary initiatives, or community partnerships to advance Peabody’s goals.
 Up to five student grants of between $3,000 and $5,000 will be awarded.

 Applications for Dean’s Incentive Grants will be accepted on a rolling basis and by invitation only.
 Students interested in developing a grant proposal should reach out to Zane Forshee or Christina Manceor in LAUNCHPad.

 To get started, see LAUNCHPad’s Tips for Writing Grant Proposals

 Eligibility: Returning Peabody graduate student

 Application Deadline: January 24, 2020

 Grantwriting Tips: Tips